 Stephanie Zgraggen, DC, MS, CNS, CCN completed her undergraduate work at Georgia State University in Atlanta, Georgia where she received a Bachelor of Science degree in exercise physiology.
 She then attended Life University in Marietta, Georgia and completed her Doctor of Chiropractic Degree from Palmer College of Chiropractic West in San Jose, California.
 In 2009, she completed a two year training to obtain her Master of Science in Human Nutrition from University of St. Joseph in West Hartford, Connecticut.
 In addition, Dr. Zgraggen is also a Certified Nutrition Specialist as well as a Certified Clinical Nutritionist.

-Dr. Zgraggen’s private practice is located in beautiful Charleston, South Carolina, although she has patients from all over the country.
+Dr. Zgraggen’s private practices are located in beautiful Charleston, South Carolina, and Atlanta, Georgia, although she has patients from all over the country.
 Dr. Zgraggen’s practice is centered on functional endocrinology, lifestyle modification and whole food supplementation.
 Dr. Zgraggen’s expertise includes functionally evaluating thyroid, adrenals, male and female hormone imbalances, and digestion.
 She is well versed in saliva testing, hair mineral analysis, and functional interpretation of blood panels.
 Dr. Zgraggen lectures regularly around the country on incorporating whole food nutrition protocols into practice for doctors and other healthcare professionals.

 She has written for national publications such as Chiropractic Economics, Natural Awakenings and Nutrition Perspectives and has shared the stage at events with Elizabeth Gilbert and Marianne Williamson.